johnpaulbalagolan/lr-wiki/Standards-Alignment-Prototype.md

 > 6 Story (Austin, LM security): Define how to restrict access to the API

 * Define security
-** Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "obtain_view" interface (obtain_view must honor this)
+   * Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "obtain_view" interface (obtain_view must honor this)
-** Possibly also enable access from "obtain_view" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
+   * Possibly also enable access from "obtain_view" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
-** role-based access (single role initially as discriminator)?
+   * role-based access (single role initially as discriminator)?
-* wiki article documenting API
+* document in wiki

 > 6 Story (Austin): How to restrict access to the API?

 * Implement security
-** Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "obtain_view" interface (obtain_view must honor this)
+   * Each map/extract design doc needs to hold an arbitrary parameter that describes if the map/extract is permitted to be accessed from the "obtain_view" interface (obtain_view must honor this)
-** Possibly also enable access from "obtain_view" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
+   * Possibly also enable access from "obtain_view" by convention of naming the map/extract view function with a particular prefix like "view-[name]" (e.g., "view-by-standards-url")
-** role-based access
+   * role-based access

 ### Result formats

- Use obtain result format
+* Use obtain result format
-   Relax certain LR envelope elements for output by creating a new envelope doc_type: "result_data"
+   * Relax certain LR envelope elements for output by creating a new envelope doc_type: "result_data"
-   "result_data" doc_type would have compatibility with
+   * "result_data" doc_type would have compatibility with "resource_data" but used for returning data which are composites of inputs
-"resource_data" but used for returning data which are composites of inputs
+* Design goals include:
- Design goals include:
+   * Ability to chain result sets together
-   Ability to chain result sets together Optional/bonus: Ability to submit result_data docs back into LR network
+   * Optional/bonus: Ability to submit result_data docs back into LR network

 > 1a Story (Walt, Dan): What is the result format for the service?